Right Hand Man (Hamilton song): Analysis

-The lyric "Now I'm the model of a modern major general" is a reference to The West Wing and Gilbert and Sullivan's 1879 comic opera "The Pirates of Penzance".
-Lin-Manuel Miranda is known to be an avid fan of The West Wing, and this is one of several West Wing references in the musical.
-"I Am the Very Model of a Modern Major-General" is the first lyric in "Major-General's Song" in The Pirates of Penzance, which Aaron Sorkin references several times throughout season 2 episode 5 "And It's Surely to Their Credit".
-The phrase "model of a modern major general" appears in The West Wing in season 4 episode 14 "Inauguration: Part I" when President Bartlet speaks of Will Bailey's father.

 The song receives a reprise later in the musical, when Washington asks Hamilton to assume the role of Secretary of the Treasury in the Cabinet of the United States.

 Critical reception

 BuzzFeed ranked the song as the 22nd best in the musical, while The Young Folks had it ranked 19th.

 Vibe.com said that it marked a return to the initial "1990's feel" of the musical.